 You have chosen to apply for a new commercial connection.
-This application applies to single commercial or industrial premises on a new site, splitting existing units into further units or farm premises that typically use loads of 30kVA or more (e.g. milking parlours, workshops with welding equipment or a medium/large cottage industry).
+This application applies to single commercial or industrial premises on a new site, splitting existing units into further units or farm premises that typically use loads of 15kVA or more (e.g. commercial, industrial, agricultural, public, community, or shared service purposes, as well as residential developments where the supply serves common or communal areas.

 For a small commercial business: once you have accepted the quote and made payment, we aim to complete your new connection within 60 business days.

 For a large load: a considerable lead time can occur from application to connection, relating to investigating the connection method, establishing costs and when the contribution is paid, carrying out work to provide the connection.
 Connection times vary considerably from one installation to the next.
-Large LV or smaller MV loads, typically over 200kVA, involving a substation can take 6 to 9 months from application to connection; major business loads, e.g. over 4MVA, requiring a high voltage 110kV connection can take over 2 years.
+Large LV or smaller MV loads, typically >100kVA, involving a substation can take 6 to 9 months from application to connection or longer if your application relates to a site located within an area where we are presently experiencing Limited Capacity; major business loads, e.g. over 4MVA, requiring a high voltage 110kV connection can take over 2 years.

 While we will make every effort to meet these target timeframes, you may experience delays due to current high demand.
 We apologise for any inconvenience this may cause you.